-- 1. Inspected written procedures for system software change management and determined that procedures were documented, including procedures to document, test, and authorize system software changes, and properly implement changes into production. - 2.
-Inspected the emergency system software change procedures and determined that procedures for implementing emergency system software changes were documented, including authorization by management. - 3.
+- 1. Inspected written procedures for system software configuration management and determined that procedures were documented, including procedures to document, test, authorize, approve system software changes, and properly implement changes into production. - 2.
+Inspected the emergency system software change procedures and determined that procedures for implementing emergency system software changes were documented, including approval by management. - 3.
 Inspected vendor maintenance support contracts for system software and determined that the contracts existed and were current. - 4.
-For a selection of system software change records, inspected HPSM tickets and determined that HPSM was used throughout the examination period to log, track, and monitor system software changes. - 5.
+For a selection of system software change records, inspected HPSM tickets and determined that HPSM was used to log, track, and monitor system software changes. - 5.
 For a selection of dates, inspected Weekly Change Control Memorandums and determined that weekly change control meetings were held to discuss planned changes with the potential to impact the InvestOne accounting system or FedInvest application system software. - 6.
-For a selection of system software changes and emergency software changes, inspected supporting documentation and determined the changes were tested and authorized prior to implementation. - 7.
-For a selection of system software changes and emergency system software changes, inspected supporting documentation and determined the changes were reviewed and coordinated with the

-- weekly change control meeting, as well as authorized by the change control coordinator prior to being moved into production. - 8.
-Inspected a list of users with access to use "fire-call" and determined the listing commensurate with job responsibilities. - 9.
-For a selection of days, inspected fire-call logs and evidence of review, and determined that fire-call logs were reviewed by ISS management. - 10.
-For a selection of weeks, inspected evidence of ISS's review of reports for sensitive system utilities in the protected programs group and determined that the reports were reviewed.
+For a selection of system software changes and emergency system software changes, inspected supporting documentation and determined that the changes were tested, and approved prior to implementation. - 7.
+For a selection of system software changes and emergency system software changes, inspected supporting documentation and determined that the changes were reviewed and coordinated with the weekly change control meeting. - 8.
+Inspected a list of users with access to use the "fire-call" ID and determined that user access was commensurate with the user's job responsibilities. - 9.
+For a selection of business days, inspected "fire-call" ID logs and evidence of review, and determined that "fire-call" ID logs were reviewed by ISS management and that there were no discrepancies. - 10.
+For a selection of weeks, inspected evidence of ISS's review of reports for sensitive system utilities in the protected programs group and determined that the reports were reviewed and that there were not any discrepancies.